Tips for Cleaning Your AC System

 Related: How AC Repair and Maintenance Can Actually Save You Money

-5 Steps to Clean the Outside Unit
+Five Steps to Clean the Outside Unit

 1. Turn Off the Power

-Switch off the power to your air conditioner at the breaker box.
+Cut the juice to your air conditioner at the breaker box.

 2. Clean the Outside

-Empty waste from the unit.
+Empty debris from the system.
 This includes branches, bushes, weeds and grass.

 3. Fix Bent Fins